 17. Red’s Savoy

 Red’s Savoy is a classic household name for pizza in Minnesota.
-Serving up classic pies on a thin a crispy thin crust pizza, there is no way you can go wrong.
-Ask your parents about Red’s Savoy, they’ve been around since 1965.
+Serving up classic pies on a thin, crispy, thin-crust pizza, there is no way you can go wrong.
+Ask your parents about Red’s Savoy.
+They’ve been around since 1965.

 Of course, there are classic choices such as a veggie, or bacon cheeseburger pizza.
 The fun options include Hawaiian and a pizza named after local radio personality Tom Barnard.

-Building your own pie is always an option as well!
+Building your pie is always an option as well!

 18. Pino’s Pizza and Pasta

 Disclaimer: This is the Pino’s Pizza and Pasta in White Bear Lake, Minnesota.
-Not associated with the Pino’s Pizza in Woodbury, Minnesota.
+Not associated with Pino’s Pizza in Woodbury, Minnesota.

 Pino’s Pizza and Pasta owner is coincidentally the brother of the Nino’s Pizzeria owner in the above-mentioned article!
 Who’s pizza is better?
 That is for you to decide!

 Serving a similar style across town, Pino’s Pizza and Pasta is both similar and different to his brother’s establishment.
-These delicious creations are baked to perfection with the same love and care as Nino’s.
-The brother’s passion for pizza really shows in their work.
+These delicious creations are baked perfectly with the same love and care as Nino’s.
+The brother’s passion for pizza shows in their work.